Administration

 How can I select attributes as search facets?

-In the Search tile, you can select attributes as search facets to set filters for the central search and the list of diagrams.
+If you open the Administration menu item in the left menu bar with the user role Administrator, you will see a collection of predefined tiles.
+If you select the Search tile, you can select attributes as search facets to set filters for the central search and the diagram list.

-Click on the Search tile to access the details page.
-The alphabetically sorted list displays all attribute types from the current method.
+After clicking on the Search tile, you will be taken to the details page.
+The alphabetically sorted list shows all attribute types from the current method.

-By clicking on an attribute, you can activate or deactivate it.
-As an administrator, you have the option to remove an attribute type as a search filter or save an unselected attribute type as a search filter.
+You can activate or deactivate an attribute by clicking on the checkbox for that attribute.
+With the user role Administrator, you can remove an attribute type as a search filter or save an unselected attribute type as a search filter.

 Hint